 Leather Boots Give You Some Snake Bite Protection

-Leather boots, be it work boots or cowboy boots that are not snake proof is not guaranteed to stop a rattlesnake from biting through to the skin.
-They will, however, give you a fighting chance to get away.
+Leather boots, work boots or cowboy boots that are not specifically designed to be snake proof are not guaranteed to stop a rattlesnake from biting through to the skin.
+They will, however, give you significant protection and reduce the penetraton of the fangs.
+This gives you a fighting chance to get away and lessens the amount of venom that might be injected at the bite point.

 If a rattlesnake gives a glancing bite to the side of the boot it may bounce off or not penetrate the leather cleanly.
 But you can never bet on this happening, so it’s best to play it safe and wear snake boots in rattler country.